bcw222/chromium-website/site/getting-involved/become-a-committer/index.md

 *   embedded list of links to revisions (about top 10) containing your patches

 Two other committers need to second your nomination.
+To second a nomination, these committers should have reviewed a non-trivial amount of the nominee's CLs or otherwise be very familiar with the nominee's work.
 If no one objects in 5 working days (U.S.), you're a committer.
 If anyone objects or wants more information, the committers discuss and usually come to a consensus (within the 5 working days).
 If issues can't be resolved, there's a vote among current